Can you now get a good deal on Apellis Pharmaceuticals Inc.’s shares?

-As of Wednesday, Apellis Pharmaceuticals Inc.’s (NASDAQ:APLS) stock closed at $52.29, down from $54.95 the previous day.
-While Apellis Pharmaceuticals Inc. has underperformed by -4.84%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, APLS rose by 18.12%, with highs and lows ranging from $70.00 to $33.32, whereas the simple moving average fell by -0.29% in the last 200 days.
+Apellis Pharmaceuticals Inc. (NASDAQ:APLS) closed Wednesday at $52.96 per share, up from $51.69 a day earlier.
+While Apellis Pharmaceuticals Inc. has overperformed by 2.46%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, APLS rose by 17.74%, with highs and lows ranging from $70.00 to $33.32, whereas the simple moving average jumped by 0.75% in the last 200 days.

 Top 5 Undervalued Stocks To Own In 2023